 Cats hate the water, right?
 Not the Maine Coon!

 One of the first things we had to remember with our kittens was to always shut the toilet.
 Their balance wasn't great yet.
-Enough said!
+One day, they both fell in!
 And, our Leo has been known to visit a person in the shower from time to time.
 He's definitely not the only cat to do this.

 Other breeds known to have an affinity for water play are the Turkish Van, and Bengal Cats.
 They may even take the concept of water play to a whole new level!
 Of course, many Domestic Housecats love to play in the water, as well!